 Sweden vs Norway, which one should you visit?

-So you’re thinking of a trip to Scandinavia, but don’t know where to go.
-Sweden and Norway are both popular countries with plenty to appeal to visitors – stunning scenery, beautiful coastlines, islands galore, great skiing, pretty villages and some vibrant cities too.
+So you’re thinking of a trip to Scandinavia, but don’t know where to go: Sweden vs Norway?
+They are both popular countries with plenty to appeal to visitors – stunning scenery, beautiful coastlines, islands galore, great skiing, pretty villages and some vibrant cities too.

 So how do you decide which country to visit?
 We’ve done a handy comparison to help you decide – Norway vs Sweden: which one should you visit?
 Read our guide to find out.